The boundary of the $p$-rank $0$ stratum of the moduli space of cyclic covers of the projective line: Introduction

-In this paper, we study the analogous question for the moduli space $\calt_{\ell, g}$ of $\ZZ/\ell \ZZ$-covers of the projective line ${\mathbb P}^1$ for an odd prime $\ell$ with $\ell \not = p$.
-The irreducible components of $\calt_{\ell, g}$ are indexed not only by the degree $\ell$ and the genus $g$, but also by the discrete data of the inertia type or, equivalently, the signature type.
-In Proposition \ref{Tpurity}, we compute a lower bound for the dimension of each irreducible component of the $p$-rank strata of $\calt_{\ell, g}$, in terms of the signature type.
+In this paper, for an odd prime $\ell$ with $\ell \not = p$, we study analogous questions about the $p$-ranks of curves that admit a $\ZZ/\ell \ZZ$-cover of the projective line ${\mathbb P}^1$.
+Let $\calt_{\ell, g}$ denote the moduli space of such $\ZZ/\ell \ZZ$-covers and let $\bar{\calt}_{\ell, g}$ denote its compactification.
+The irreducible components of $\calt_{\ell, g}$ are indexed not only by the degree $\ell$ and the genus $g$, but also by the discrete data of the inertia type, which determines the signature type.
+In Proposition~\ref{Tpurity}, we compute a lower bound for the dimension of each irreducible component of the $p$-rank strata of $\calt_{\ell, g}$, in terms of the signature type.